kbdemba/Njien_poultry_consignments/README.md

 ## Njien Poultry Consignment

-A web app to hanldle the calculations of consignments by Njien Poultry
+A web app to hanldle the saving and calculations of consignments by Njien Poultry